MXCALLCS/HoneyPi/README.md

 Customize the server settings, GPIO pin assignments, and LED matrix patterns in the configuration section of the script.

 ## Disclaimer
-The HONEY PI Honeypot Server is developed for educational purposes and should be used ethically and responsibly.
-The creator,does not endorse nor accept responsibility for any improper or unlawful use of this software.
+The HONEYPI Honeypot Server is developed for educational purposes and should be used ethically and responsibly.
+The creator does not endorse nor accept responsibility for any improper or unlawful use of this software.
 Users are advised to implement this project in a secure and controlled environment.
-By using HONEY PI, you agree to do so at your own risk and hold yourself accountable for any consequences that arise from its use.
+By using HONEYPI, you agree to do so at your own risk and hold yourself accountable for any consequences that arise from its use.